CodyCaro/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a UI library that is used to create complex and rich user interfaces.
+Many people refer to it as the V, or View, in MVC.
+It is used to help build small reusable components that can be easily used and put together with other small reusable components in order to make a fully functional application.

 - [ ] What does it mean to _think_ in react?

+To me thinking in react means to think in modular components.
+This means taking your application and breaking it apart into the smallest of components as you can get.

 - [ ] Describe state.
+      State is data.
+React is awesome in which you can set the states or data and once they are set you can do wonderfully things with them and update the current application on a state change.

 - [ ] Describe props.
+      Props are a great way to pass around state/data.
+Components need to share state and often this is done by passing this with a helper object that is called props.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+      A side effect is anything that affects something outside the scope of the function being executed.
+You can sync effects in React to state and prop changes by passing in a dependency array as the second argument to the effect hook.

 ## Project Set Up